Convex-Dev/convex/docs/glossary.md

 A collection of transactions submitted simultaneously by a Peer.

-Unlike traditional Blockchains, a Block in Convex does *not* contain a hash of the previous block.
+Unlike Blockchains, a Block in Convex does *not* contain a hash of the previous block.
 Blocks can therefore be handled in parallel and re-ordered by the higher level Consensus Algorithm.

 A Block must be digitally signed by the proposing Peer to be valid for inclusion in consensus.